MeiKatz/pdfjs-docs/README.md

 ### 20: stroke
 * `consumePath`: ?

+Draws the shape by stroking its outline.

 ### 21: closeStroke
 *no parameters*

 ### 22: fill
 * `consumePath`: ?

+Draws a solid shape by filling the path's content area.

 ### 23: eoFill
 *no parameters*